 If a company’s primary reason for existence is not to operate a fleet of vehicles, then it should consider outsourcing — no matter its size.
-And if that company doesn’t have a professional fleet manager on staff then it should consider finding a program that provides a local, hands-on account manager with fleet experience.
+And if that company doesn’t have a professional fleet manager on staff then it should consider finding a program that provides a local, hands-on client strategy manager with fleet experience.

 Fleet management is far too complex for a company to go it alone — outsourcing with a company that can provide local account management will deliver the kind of depth of knowledge and infrastructure necessary to have a successful fleet operation that helps to drive growth for the entire enterprise.